hshih25/Fetch-Receipt-processor-challenge/README.md

 ## Environment setup

 Start from building and running the docker image by following command.
+If it success, then the backend code is working.

 ```sh